scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 ==========

-WRF-Python was created in early 2017 in order to replicate NCL's Weather Research and Forecasting (WRF) package in the SPE.
+WRF-Python was created in early 2017 in order to replicate NCL's Weather Research and Forecasting (WRF) package in the SPE, and it covers 100% of the routines in that package.
 About two years later, NCAR's “Pivot to Python” initiative was announced, and the GeoCAT team has taken over development and maintenance of WRF-Python.

 The package focuses on creating a Python package that eliminates the need to work across multiple software platforms when using WRF datasets.
 It